-Note: StO2 accuracy is determined based on 30:70% (arterial: venous) reference measurement for REF CX Method of evaluation for all StO2 sensor size accuracy measurements under human clinical evaluation studies
+Note: $StO_2$ accuracy is determined based on 30:70% (arterial:venous) reference measurement for REF CX.
+The method of evaluation for all $StO_2$ sensor size accuracy measurements was under human clinical evaluation studies.

 The expected useful life of the HemoSphere technology module and ForeSight oximeter cable is 5 years from date of purchase.
 If your equipment experiences a malfunction, please contact Technical Support or your local Edwards representative for further assistance.